• Art magazine

 On the coast of Valencia by Joaquin Sorolla y Bastida

-But not only Sorolla, but also artists such as Eliseo Meifren y Priog , Santiago Rusigñol y Prat and Joaquín Mir Trixet contributed significantly to the fascination for Spanish Impressionism with their garden and genre pictures.
-The variety of styles and motifs within this movement mirrors t resist the artistic liveliness and creativity of this era.
+But not only Sorolla, but also artists like Eliseo Meifren y Priog , Santiago Rusigñol y Prat , and Joaquín Mir Trixet contributed significantly to the fascination with Spanish Impressionism with their garden and genre paintings.
+The diversity of styles and motifs within this movement reflects the artistic vitality and creativity of this era.

 • Aureliano de Beruete (1845–1912)